dbpedia/dbpedia-lookup/lookup-indexer/README.md

 Runs the configured queries against the SPARQL endpoint URL specified in [sparqlEndpoint](#sparqlendpoint).

 ### cleanIndex
-**[Required]** Indicates whether to start a fresh index structure or extend an existing index.
+Indicates whether to start a fresh index structure or extend an existing index.
 Setting cleanIndex to `true` will clear the directory specified in [indexPath](#indexpath) before starting the indexing process.

 ### maxBufferedDocs
-**[Required]** Configuration value passed to the lucene indexer (see [setMaxBufferedDocs()](https://lucene.apache.org/core/8_1_1/core/org/apache/lucene/index/IndexWriterConfig.html#setMaxBufferedDocs-int-)).
+Configuration value passed to the lucene indexer (see [setMaxBufferedDocs()](https://lucene.apache.org/core/8_1_1/core/org/apache/lucene/index/IndexWriterConfig.html#setMaxBufferedDocs-int-)).

 ### commitInterval
-**[Required]** In the Lucene indexing framework, changes to the index structure are first held in memory and then only written to disk when doing an explicit "commit".
+In the Lucene indexing framework, changes to the index structure are first held in memory and then only written to disk when doing an explicit "commit".
 The interval denotes the maximum amount of edits between commits.
 A lower value results in longer indexing times but saves intermediate results more frequently.
 Usually set to values between 1000 to 10000.

 ### indexFields
 The index fields are the core of a lookup indexer configuration.
 The consist of a list of index field objects that have the following subfields: